 8. Why should I use NBS to write specification information?

-NBS have been producing specification content and manufacturer information for nearly fifty years.
-Every day, our authoring teams research, author, and maintain the NBS technical information, guidance, references, template clauses, and product data via our industry-leading software platforms, NBS Chorus and NBS Source.
+NBS have been producing specification content and manufacturer information to the construction industry for nearly fifty years.
+NBS Australia has continued that work after commencing content writing here in 2013, and launching Chorus in 2019.
+Every day, our authoring teams research, author, and maintain the NBS technical information, guidance, references, template clauses, and product data via our industry-leading software platforms.

-NBS Chorus provides a consistent, standardized structure for your specification, pre-authored options and relationships, technical guidance in context including links to reference standards using the Construction Information Service, up-to-date product information, contractual information, the ability to develop your own Master content for re-use on similar projects, improved teamwork and collaboration features, security and access permissions to your project data, and a range of publication outputs and styles.
+NBS Chorus is a specification writing platform, allowing connected data to transfer through your project documentation, but using the spec as the central location.
+Chorus provides a consistent, standardized structure for your specification, with pre-authored options and relationships, technical guidance in context, including links to reference standards using the NBS Australia publications page.
+There is also up-to-date product information, contractual information, the ability to develop your own Master content for re-use on similar projects, improved teamwork and collaboration features, security and access permissions to your project data, and a range of publication outputs and styles.

 9. How does specification fit into BIM process?

 The BIM process is about the creation of an information model from a range of platforms and inputs, including the specification data.
-Integrations with Autodesk Revit, Graphisoft ArchiCAD, and Vectorworks, and common data environments like BIM 360 and Viewpoint, allow designers to work in parallel with the development of model-based information and refer to specification requirements in the model environment.
-The key is using consistent references to allow annotations and embedded properties to link to relevant clauses precisely and accurately, indicating where critical information exists in the specification about the design or client requirements.
+Integrations with Revit, ArchiCAD, and Vectorworks, along with common data environments like BIM 360 and Viewpoint, allow designers to work in parallel with the development of model-based information and refer to specification requirements inside the model environment.
+The key is using consistent references to allow annotations and embedded properties to link to relevant clauses precisely and accurately, indicating where critical information exists in the specification.

-Features in NBS Chorus to collaborate with project team members, name files consistently, record a publication history, keep content updated, compare changes between versions, and access structured manufacturer data, all support standardised BIM process and the digital evolution of the built environment industries.
+There are features in NBS Chorus to collaborate with project team members, name files consistently, record a publication history, keep content updated, compare changes between versions, and access structured manufacturer data.
+Specifications have to work harder and be more flexible, to justify the amount of time spent on them.
+It’s a crucial time for this digital evolution of the built environment.

 10. Where can I find examples of building specifications?

-You can download sample templates of construction specifications using the standard NBS Chorus structures.
-The actual content of your specification will be project-specific, but these samples demonstrate the quality, well-structured, look and feel of outputs created using NBS Chorus to reference external standards as part of a consistent database of information.
+You can download sample templates of construction specifications demonstrating the NBS Chorus content sets.
+The final content of your specification will be project-specific, but these samples demonstrate the quality, well-structured, look and feel of outputs created using NBS Chorus, to reference external standards as part of a consistent database of information.